 Children of alcoholic or drug-addicted parents are 4 times more likely than other children to develop a drug or alcohol addiction themselves, and at a younger age than other substance abusers.
 Alcohol and drug-addicted parents are 3 times more likely to abuse and 4 times more likely to neglect their children.
-Almost 1/3 of all foster children were removed from their homes due to parental drug or alcohol abuse.
+Almost 1/3 of all foster children have to leave their homes due to parental drug or alcohol abuse.

-Your drug or alcohol addiction is affecting your children.
+Your drug or alcohol use disorder is affecting your children.
 Right now, they are more prone to:

 Keep reading to see you exactly how your children are being affected and what you can do to change their future.